cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Information architecture

 - Information can be re-organized on the website to better the workflow.
-That is each section can contain only related information.
-For example, introduce a documentation section that to consolidate other pages on the site.
+That is, each section can contain only related information.
+For example, introduce a documentation section to consolidate other pages on the site.
 Much of the information in the _About_ and _Getting started_ sections can go under a _Docs_ section